gruntwork-io/docs/content/guides/deploying-a-production-grade-eks-cluster/index.md

 tags: ["aws", "eks", "docker"]
 ---

-This guide walks you through how to use Gruntwork's [terraform-aws-eks Terraform Module](https://github.com/gruntwork-io/terraform-aws-eks) to provision a production grade EKS cluster.
+This guide walks you through how to use Gruntwork's private [terraform-aws-eks Terraform Module](https://github.com/gruntwork-io/terraform-aws-eks) available to subscribers to provision a production grade EKS cluster.

 **NOTE: All the code in this guide use modules from Gruntwork's IaC Library.
 You must be a paying subscriber to have access.
 See gruntwork.io for more info and feel free to reach out to us at info@gruntwork.io if you have questions.**